-- 1. Current HEP TX students and legacy students may begin registration on March 6, 2023.
-A non-refundable deposit for each course is required. - 2.
-Registration for approved new students who have interviewed with Mrs. Juren begins on March 27, 2023. - 3.
-Registration for all other new students begins on April 13, 2023.
-A non-refundable deposit for each course is required.
-FEES - due at registration - ✓ New Student Application Fee \$25 per year (non-refundable; already enrolled students are exempt) - ✓ Registration Fee \$100 per year (\$25 per class up to four classes, including summer camps; Classical School pays \$100 since there are 4 classes on Thursday and 5 classes on Tuesday) - ✓ Art Class Fee (\$60 per class; non-refundable) BOOKS - ✓ Order books when you sign up for classes.
-We will have a book pick up date. - ✓ You may order your own books.
+1. Current and Legacy Students: Current HEP TX students and legacy students may begin registration on March 4, 2024.
+A non-refundable deposit of \$150.00 for each course is required.
+2. Approved New Students Registration for approved new students who have interviewed with Mrs. Juren or Mrs. Henry begins on March 25, 2024.
+A non-refundable deposit of \$150 for each course is required.
+3. New Students Registration for all other new students begins on April 8, 2024.
+A non-refundable deposit of \$150.00 for each course is required.
+NON-REFUNDABLE DEPOSIT - due at registration - $\checkmark~$ A non-refundable tuition deposit of \$150.00 per course is required to hold a student's spot in any course. - \checkmark This deposit will be applied to the course tuition and the down payment for the plan you choose to use for financing the tuition.
+FEES - due at registration - ✓ New Student Application Fee \$35 per year (non-refundable; current students are exempt) - ✓ Registration Fee \$125 per year - ✓ Summer Camps \$35 summer fee for non-HEP students.

+✓ Art Class Fee (\$70 per class; non-refundable); Elementary Art Class Fee (\$35) TEXTBOOK OPTIONS:

+- ✓ Order books from HEP Bookstore when you sign up for classes.
+We will have a book pick up date. - \checkmark Order books on your own.
 We will supply the information for ordering.